lijie-jiang/vxworks7-layer-for-boost/README.md

 $ ./build_run_tests.sh  --limit-tests=math
 ```

 You may alternatively edit the **build_run_tests.sh** script to set host and target-relative paths and environment variables used during testing.
 The environment variables *LAYER_SRC_PATH* and *VSB_LD_LIBRARY_PATH* should be paths appropriate for the target (accessing the host filesystem); while the rest of the paths mentioned in the script are host paths.
-As mentioned below in the section on Testing, it is recommended to configure the target so that it may access the host filesystem using paths identical to the host paths.
+As mentioned below in the *Testing Notes* section, it is recommended to configure the target so that it may access the host filesystem using paths identical to the host paths.
 If you manually edit **build_run_tests.sh**, you need not add the *BOOST_TESTS* component to your VSB, nor any of the specific Boost VSB regression test components.

 **NOTE:** If you are running Windows, in the above commands, replace `wrenv.linux` with `wrenv` and `vxsim_linux` with `vxsim_windows`.